singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 ```

 #### 8. Push.
-The final push before we're done setting up is to literally use the push command with git, as in the following command in Terminal/Command prompt:
+The final task before we're done setting up is to use the push command with git, as in the following line in Terminal/Command prompt:
 ```
 $ git push -u origin master
 ```